PoisotLab/ms_betacov_mapping/README.md

 bat antiviral immune system, resulting in spatially distinct immunological responses, as evidenced in several bat species [@Banerjee2020NovIns].
-Immune characteristics that allow bats to be better adapted to infection by emerging viruses (Gorbunova et al., 2020; Irving et al., 2021), in addition to being hardcoded in their genome (**Jebb et al. six...**), may be related to a wide variety of diets (Jones et al., 2022; Moreno Santillán et al., 2021; Banerjee et al., 2020; Schneeberger et al., 2013; Muylaert et al., 2021), themselves likely to be driven by spatial effects, especially at the local scale -- bats, indeed, occupy a variety of environments, and therefore display a variety of adaptations to these environments.
+Immune characteristics that allow bats to be better adapted to infection by emerging viruses [@Gorbunova2020WorGoe; @Irving2021LesHos], in addition to being hardcoded in their genome [@Jebb2020SixRef], may be related to a wide variety of diets [@Banerjee2020NovIns; @MorenoSantillan2021LarGen; @Muylaert2021PreFut], themselves likely to be driven by spatial effects, especially at the local scale -- bats, indeed, occupy a variety of environments, and therefore display a variety of adaptations to these environments.

 ![Phylogeographic regions of bats (top) and viruses (bottom) based on the joint analysis of their occurrence and phylogenetic relatedness.
 The different colors